WiiisdomOps/education-and-innovation/README.md

-# Wiiisdom Ops for Tableau (formerly Kinesis-CI) - Sample Project
+# Wiiisdom Ops for Tableau (formerly Kinesis-CI)
+Sample Project

-Education and innovation is a sample project for users of the Wiiisdom Ops for Tableau tool for Tableau.
+Education and innovation is a sample project for users of the Wiiisdom Ops for Tableau tool.
-Wiiisdom Ops for Tableau is a test framework that adds automated testing and continuous integration capability to Tableau Server.
+Wiiisdom Ops for Tableau is a test framework that adds automated testing and continuous integration capability to Tableau Server and Tableau Online.
 For more information on Wiiisdom Ops for Tableau, please visit http://wiiisdom.com

 ![screenshot](/screenshot.png)